hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @Respectech on the following page https://beta.red-lang.org/roadmap/ , I can see an attempt to have an AVR backend?
 It would be cool to get subset of Red onto some MCUs, as e.g. a MicroPython.
 I would be grateful even for a barebones Red/System, because I would be more fluent with that, than with C or ASM.
 Of course, in such a case, I would like to see a c-string and array support in R/S, as those are planned for the future anyway :-)

 [16:33:07](#16357843871597DqYoo:gitter.im) <rebolek (Boleslav BÅ™ezovskÃ½)>:
-@pekr `c-string!` is there from the beginning í ½í¸‰
+@pekr `c-string!` is there from the beginning ğŸ˜‰

 [16:57:06](#16357858261602YzznM:gitter.im) <pekr (Petr Krenzelok)>:
 Sorry, looked into a wrong section of docs ....